chiefwigms/picobrew_pico/app/static/support/iSpindel/iSpindel.md

   * Turn iSpindel on
   * Put the iSpindel into Access Point (AP) mode by pressing the RESET button on the Wemos D1 rapidly three times
       * The STATUS LED on the Wemos D1 should blink briefly approximately once per second
-  * Join your computer/tablet/phone to the iSpindel AP
+  * Connect your computer/tablet/phone to the iSpindel AP
       * iSpindel AP will broadcast its SSID as "iSpindel"
       * No password is required